 Oneseason is an online sports and entertainment company, created “by sports fans, for sports fans.”
 It combines the online social networking factors with the newly enabled ability to buy and sell “shares” of stock based on athletes and teams.
 Users can create a “Sportfolio” with real money, and talk and network with others about their stocks or about this Sunday’s games.

 The first thing you might be thinking is, who and how do they judge the value of the stocks (aka athletes and teams)?
+Whilst you can find trading software that does this in the traditional stock market sense, it is different here.
 The value of the player or team is much like that with sports trading cards.
 27 year old, CEO Mike Stroka, explained this issue by saying:

 The site is stable and funded solely with Stroka’s funds and several other investors.
 Although it is still a work in process, oneseason.com is an innovative new site that reaches a panacea of locations.
 Clients worldwide now have the opportunity to invest in some of their favorites athletes and teams.